 Certified Secondary Teacher

-1. Illinois State certificate in the teaching field qualifying the teacher to teach at the Middle School level.
+1. Illinois State certificate in the teaching field qualifying the teacher to teach at the secondary level.

 2. Bachelor's Degree

 3. Ability to function effectively as a member of the school staff.

 4. Such other requirements as the Board may establish.